TheArturthur/CoppermindScraper/Cosmere/Eventeo.md

 ### Sarene
 Eventeo is a loving father who likes talking with [[Sarene\|Sarene]] about politics.
 He respects her and is fully aware of how persuasive she can be.
 He was also open to tell her the situation was bad enough for him to be scared.
 This something he would only tell her.
 He had made sure to include an extensive knowledge of Shu-Dereth in her education.
 He has a special tone of voice he uses to get her doing her way, it usually worked.
-He however failed to realize how she felt during her time in [[Teod\|Teod]] but their open communication let her to open her heart to him through Aon communication.
+He however failed to realize how she felt during her time in [[Teod\|Teod]] but their open communication let her to open her heart to him through Seon communication.

 ## Trivia
 Due to his weight, he is on a special diet.